brucefan1983/simple-ga-matlab/README.md

       x_i = i (i = 1, 2, ...).
   ```

-* Running the "test_ga.m" script in MATLAB, two figures will show up after a few seconds.
+* Running the "test_ga.m" script in Matlab, two figures will show up after a few seconds:
   * The first figure shows the evolution of the cost function with respect to the generation.
   * The second figure shows the evolution of the elite (best solution) with respect to the generation.
     As expected, the best solution converges to the correct solution.